Using the Potato Grow Bag

-- Soil: The regular Grow Bag holds 60 quarts; the Jumbo holds about 100 quarts.
+- Soil: The regular Grow Bag holds 50 quarts; the Jumbo holds about 120 quarts.
 If you like to use your own fertilizer, we recommend our Container Mix or Organic Container Mix.
-Another option is to make your own soil blend by mixing garden soil, potting soil and a little bit of compost.
-The goal is a free-draining mixture.
-If you have heavy soil or clay, stick with a mix that's blended for use in containers.

 - Granular fertilizer: We recommend All-Purpose Fertilizer.

-Our Potato Grow Bags are specialized fabric "pots" that make it possible to grow potatoes in almost any sunny location — even on a deck or a porch.
+Our Gardener's Best Potato Grow Bags are specialized fabric "pots" that make it possible to grow potatoes in almost any sunny location — even on a deck or a porch.

 Pick the site: Plant potatoes when the danger of frost has passed.
 Not sure of frost dates in your area?
 Contact your local cooperative extension service.
 Select the sunniest site possible.
 All-day sun is best, but as little as 6 to 8 hours will do.
 Keep in mind that you will need to water the Potato Bag regularly, especially if rainfall is insufficient.